Are Trucking Companies Required to Compensate Families of Fatal Accidents?

 Of course, even in that scenario, you could always justify offering 10 cents on the dollar just to make the problem go away.
 In fact, prior to our involvement in a case we're currently litigating, in which a truck driver killed a woman in her 20s, the insurance carrier's lawyer told her family that he would offer them about $100,000 in compensation to drop all claims against the company.
 That is a considerable amount of money, no doubt, but as of our last negotiation, after substantial work building a strong case, the trucking company was offering our client $1.5 million.
 We rejected that offer, and are still negotiating at the time of this writing.
 The point is that there is no good reason for an insurance carrier to offer fair compensation until you've built a case against them and have made them scared enough of what a jury may make them pay if push comes to shove.

 What Steps Can I Take to Protect the Integrity of my Case?

 In order to put your claim in the best possible position, there are a few things you'll want to do:

 - Get in touch with an experienced attorney about your claim.

 - Take steps to document and preserve evidence from the site of the accident.

 - Refrain from posting about the accident on any kind of social media.

 - Avoid any communication with the trucking company or their lawyers or insurance carrier.

 - Act quickly so that all of the evidence that currently exists can be gathered up by your lawyer before it is lost to time.

-I can’t stress enough how important it is to quickly contact a lawyer and get them on your claim.
-Truck accident cases are quite different from car accident cases, and they need to be handled properly.
-An experienced attorney knows the right sequence of actions that needs to take place in order to be successful with your claim.
-We have lawyers available 24/7 to speak with you about your case.
-Call us today at (855) 326-0000.
+I can't stress enough how important it is to quickly contact a lawyer and get them on your claim.
+Commercial vehicle accident cases are quite different from car accident cases, and they need to be handled accordingly.
+An experienced semi-truck accident attorney knows the right sequence of actions that needs to take place in order to maximize your claim's chance of success.
+We have lawyers available 24/7 at (855) 326-0000 to speak with you about your case.

 Related Articles about Truck Accident Law: